salsalabs/extractenator/README.md

 all of the files referenced by the template are downloaded to Salsa.
 The template is modified to correctly reference the downloaded files.

-In addition, Extractenator successfully extracts sites that Salsa's extractor simply cannot handle.
+In addition, Extractenator successfully extracts files that Salsa's extractor simply cannot handle.
 Extractenator does the right thing with URLs requested from websites, thus avoiding the `403` errors that plagues clients using the Salsa extractor.

 Extractentator also searches
-all resource files that contain URLs and makes sure that all files are retrieved.
+all resource files for other resources and makes sure that those are retrieved as well.
+Gone are the days when a client or specialist had to edit a CSS file to make a font or background image appear.

 This is definite upside for Salsa's clients.
 Salsa's clients are outstanding at their jobs, but generally are not familiar with the internals of CSS.
 Extractenator acknowledges that and does the right thing so that thehy don't have to be CSS gurus to use Salsa.

-The resulting templates created by this package are both clean and secure.
+The resulting templates are both clean and secure.
 Resource files required by the templates are stored in the same way that Salsa stores the files retrieved during a "template download".
+Neither the client nor experienced Salsa support specialists will be able to tell the difference between a template extracted by the Salsa extractor and one extracted by Extractenator.
+(Okay, except the one created by Extractenator works correctly the first time it's used.)

-My hope is that this free-and-open version of the extractor will reduce headaches and cost for all of us and leave us a bit more time for drinking really good coffee!
+My hope is that this free-and-open version template extractor will reduce headaches and cost for all of us and leave us a bit more time for drinking really good coffee!

 <a name="legalities"></a>